14 Risk Communication

 - measurable: testing

-- achievable: implement a plan to sample private and public water supplies
+- attainable: implement a plan to sample private and public water supplies

 - relevant: testing at prioritized sites will define impact